Build your SERP Similarity Tool with Python

 df

-In layman’s term, what you are required to do is nothing more than pasting your API key(serp_apikey) function and include the search query in the payload (after the "q").
+In layman’s terms, what you are required to do is nothing more than paste your API key(serp_apikey) function and include the search query in the payload (after the "q").

 Manipulate Data from a Specific Column